chirpy2605/voron/V0/NozzleWiper/README.md

 Remove the support tabs from the bucket.
 There is also a small support tap at the corner of the frame mount (see image at the bottom)

+#### Brass Brush:

 Cut down the brush head so that it matches the internal width of the brush holder.
 It's soft plastic so can be cut with a craft knife or a pair of angle cutters.

 ![brush](images/brush.jpg)

+#### Silicone Brush:

+Remove the brush from the handle.
+Trim the base of the brush to about 8mm from the bristles.
+Trim the bristles to about 15mm in length.
+Do *not* cut them shorter yet as the nozzle may not reach them.
+Push the brush onto the adapter.
+You can trim the bristles later once you have the nozzlewiper installed and can better judge how long they need to be.

 Cut the PTFE tube into 3 lots of 16mm and 1 lot of 7mm.
 These will act as the hinges.